isaacarnault/aws_rds_oracleDB/README.md

 [![dbrunning.png](https://i.postimg.cc/L627pvcs/dbrunning.png)](https://postimg.cc/yWpnhhYq)

+#### 4. Connect and provision your DB remotely using Oracle SQL DB

-go back to `Oracle SQL Developer` locally and connect to your DB credentials.<br>
+Go back to `Oracle SQL Developer` locally and connect to your DB credentials.<br>

 On <b>Connections</b> click on the "plus" button.<br>